-Practicing food safety at home can stop most germs and bacteria from multiplying to levels that can make you and your family ill.
+Practicing these easy food safety tips at home can stop germs and bacteria from multiplying to levels that can make you and your family ill.

 While most pathogens that occur naturally in uncooked foods are killed by proper cooking, many germs can spread long before you pop the entree into the oven.

-These food safety tips can help keep everything you prepare for dinner contaminant-free.
+These easy food safety tips can help keep everything you prepare for dinner contaminant-free.

 The most common food contaminants - E. coli, hepatitis A, and salmonella - can find their way onto a sponge or dishcloth; you, in turn, can then spread the bacteria all over your kitchen unless you make an effort to stop them.